Women's Protection Units: Supply

 The YPJ relies on local communities for supplies and food.
 The YPJ (along with the YPG) received 27 bundles totaling 24 tons of small arms and ammunition as well as 10 tons of medical supplies from the United States and the Kurdistan Regional Government in Iraqi Kurdistan during the Siege of Kobanî.

 Child soldiers

 In 2020, the United Nations reported that the YPG/YPJ had the most child soldier recruits of any faction in the Syrian civil war, with 283 child soldiers followed by Tahrir al-Sham with 245 child soldiers.
-This comes despite a 2014 agreement made with the human rights group Geneva Call promising an end to recruitment of soldiers under the age of 18, since the agreement the YPJ has actually recruited more children into their ranks.
-Often the YPJ is seen as an opportunity to either escape forced marriage or difficult domestic situations.
-In the academies they receive education but are not involved in military activities.
+This comes despite a 2014 agreement made with the human rights group Geneva Call promising an end to recruitment of soldiers under the age of 18.
+Since the agreement, the YPJ has actually recruited more children into their ranks.